ogie15/check_licence/README.md

 # check_licence

+Kindlu Note for Serv2.ps1 the below instructions do not apply

 This will check **ServiceName, ServiceType, TargetClass and ProvisioningStatus of each service plan**

 For this to work need to connect to office365 via PowerShell